Island Lake Wind River Range Wyoming

 Mount Shasta CaliforniaMount Shasta #60133 Purchase

-I’m still working on the long process of editing all the new images from my recent trip to California and Oregon.
+I’m still editing all the new images from my recent trip to California and Oregon.
 However, there are some obvious highlights I’m anxious to share, this photo of Mount Shasta being one of them.

 Making this photo was one of those lucky close calls.
 After driving south all day from Hood River Oregon I noticed some interesting clouds developing as I approached the California state line.
-Nearing the town of Weed CA it became apparent there was going to be some good light over Mount Shasta.
-However I was still miles away and not familiar with the area.
-Taking a clue from my trusty guidebook, Photographing Northern California by Gary Crabbe, I sped down a nearby ranch road and managed to set up my tripod just in time to make several exposures.
+Nearing the town of Weed CA it became apparent there would be some good light over Mount Shasta.
+However, I was still miles away and not familiar with the area.
+Taking a clue from my trusty guidebook, Photographing Northern California by Gary Crabbe, I sped down a nearby ranch road and set up my tripod just in time to make several exposures.

 Image Lake Glacier Peak North Cascades